righthandabacus/test/cheatsheet.rst

 ----

-and horizonal rule is four or more dashes.
+and horizontal rule is four or more dashes.

 ..
 Two leading dots marks comment, which will not be shown in output but preserved in raw text. (comment text can be empty too)